link1345/LinkClamBot/README.md

+# ReadMe!

+**Due to the discontinuation of discord.py development, we will stop updating this bot.**

 # LinkClamBot

-A DiscordBot for managing a game's clans, with features such as recording participation time in voice channels, voting, and teaming.
+~~A DiscordBot for managing a game's clans, with features such as recording participation time in voice channels, voting, and teaming.~~

 Features include :